 I had my lunch with him.
 Maybe it was his age, reminding me of my father who I had recently lost, so far away in Bangalore, a daughter feeling protective.
 When he stood up to go, I saw the weakness in one leg and his need of a stick.
 We had arranged to meet up later and exchanged mobile numbers.
 And so, off he went, slowly upwards on the white path, raising his arm and stick against the blue sky in a final salute, and me back to the car, a walk on Bunbeg beach later that afternoon.

 As I write this, a year and a half later, I’m back to full health.
 I should have listened to John and resigned before I took ill.
 We are married now and living in a small mid-Antrim town.
 From our house there is a clear view of Slemish mountain, and I’ve walked to its flat peak a number of times.
-I’m enthralled by its history and mythology.
+I’m enthralled by its history, particularly its connection to the young slave boy who would later become St Patrick.
 During my recovery I picked up the strands of Peter’s life, twisted as they were, and to that day on Errigal, him marking the fiftieth anniversary of a fateful night.

 Peter escaped Northern Ireland’s Covid-19 lockdowns and drove west across the border to Errigal mountain in the west of Donegal.
 From the two cars parked at the roadside, he had crossed the wet and boggy lower slopes of the mountain, tricky for anyone, more so for him an elderly man with a weak leg.
 Now on the drier slopes of the quartzite mountain with its tapering peak, he rested, leaning on his stick before moving slowly on.
 He followed a network of worn paths on the increasing slope.
 As a skylark sang somewhere overhead, Peter focused, not on the climb or distance to the summit, but on the next step, and the one after.